Natural disasters and emergencies - customer assistance

 Motor vehicle stamp duty

 Roads and Maritime does not refund or waive stamp duty on vehicles written off due to a natural disaster or emergency.
-If you purchase a replacement vehicle due to a natural disaster or emergency, Roads and Maritime collects the applicable stamp duty for that vehicle on behalf of the Office of State Revenue.
-You can then submit an application for a refund to the Office of State Revenue (OSR).
+If you purchase a replacement vehicle due to a natural disaster or emergency, we collect the applicable stamp duty for that vehicle on behalf of Revenue.
+NSW You can then submit an application for a refund to Revenue NSW.

-See the Office of State Revenue website for more information.
+See the Revenue NSW website for more information.

 Revenue NSW can also assist eligible customers in affected areas who have outstanding fines.
 Fine related actions may be temporarily deferred or timeframes to make payments extended.
-Contact Revenue NSW on 1300 655 805 for more information, or see the Revenue NSW website.
+See the Revenue NSW website or contact them on 1300 655 805.